KonuTech/gfk_ml_ops_data_analyst/README.md

 > * The assumption regarding Marketing Context: the data is related to the Black Friday event
 >   * Black Fridays took place during the 48th week of 2020 (on the 27th of November 2020).
 >     * There is a huge drop in events after the 48th week of 2020.
->     * Most likely the promotions for product groups ended.
+>     * Most likely the ads/promotions ended due to sold products.
->     * Seems like the context of Black Friday promotions got old (as can happen with Halloween or Christmas related marketing scenarios).
+>     * From a data feed perspective, it seems like the context of Black Friday promotions got old (as can happen with Halloween or Christmas related marketing scenarios).
->     * Since the model was most probably built on the larger sample - with many, many more classes involved per each variable -
+>     * Since the model was most probably built on larger sample - with many, many more classes involved per each variable -
-        the drop in events had an impact on the overall performance of served model
+        the drop in events had an impact on the overall performance of the served model.

+> ### What I know:
-> * Provided sample of data is related only to three groups of products: [426, 413, 427]
+> * Provided sample of data relates to three groups of products: [426, 413, 427]
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_prod_gr_id.jpg)
 > * Product groups have been supplied by multiple retailers: 52
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_retailer_id.jpg)